angarsky/diveintopython/learn/variables_and_types/string-operations.md

 ## String Formatting

-String formatting is the process of inserting variables or values into a string.
+String formatting (also known as interpolation) is the process of inserting variables or values into a string.
 There are several ways to format strings in Python:

 - Using the `%` operator: This method involves using placeholders in a string, which are then replaced by values using the `%` operator.
 For example: